Claude Lecourbe: Return to favour, the Hundred Days and death

 After Napoleon's abdication in 1814, Lecourbe was made a count by King Louis XVIII.
 The Count of Artois recalled Lecourbe to active duty in February 1815 and made him inspector-general of the 6th Military Division, headquartered in Besançon.

 Lecourbe was tasked with preventing Napoleon's return to Paris after he left Elba.
 He was appointed a subordinate to Marshal Ney alongside fellow General Louis-Auguste-Victor Bourmont, a staunch royalist.
 Lecourbe, whose own politics were strongly republican, equally opposed Ney's eventual decision to switch sides, complaining that his removal from military command in 1805 had been a personal affront to his honour.
-Nevertheless he attended a parade in which Ney read a proclamation from Napoleon to the assembled troops.
+Nevertheless, he attended a parade in which Ney read a proclamation from Napoleon to the assembled troops.

 Upon Napoleon's return, Lecourbe would begrudgingly offer his services "to defend a threatened France" and during the Hundred Days he commanded the Army of the Jura (I Corps of Observation), operating in the Jura against Archduke Ferdinand.
 With an army of only 13,600, most of which were mobilised national guards, he held the city of Belfort for 15 days against 24,500 Austrians.
 Other sources give the number of the Austrians at 40,000.
-Lecourbe would only agree to a ceasefire with General Colloredo-Mansfeld on the 11th of July 1815.
+Lecourbe would only agree to a ceasefire with General Colloredo-Mansfeld on 11 July 1815.
 For his actions at Belfort then Minister of war Louis-Nicolas Davout would suggest making Lecoubre a Marshal of the Empire but this would not occur.

-After Louis's second restoration, Lecourbe would retire and receive a 6,000 franc pension before dying on the 22th of October 1815 in Belfort from a bladder infection after a long illness.
+After Louis's second restoration, Lecourbe would retire and receive a 6,000 franc pension before dying on 22 October 1815 in Belfort from a bladder infection after a long illness.

-Before his death he gave testimony to a magistrate that was read at the trial of Marshal Ney.
+Before his death, Lecourbe gave testimony to a magistrate that was read at the trial of Marshal Ney.
 He confirmed it was Ney, and not Bourmont or himself, who had decided to switch sides and support Napoleon during the Hundred Days.
 However Lecourbe also contradicted Bourmont's testimony that Ney's roughly 5,000 soldiers of questionable loyalty would have been able to stop Napoleon's force of over 14,000 men.